EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 Note that this can only be performed on the browser version, not on the mobile app.

-Open the [Join Weed Management Aoetearoa NZ Project page](https://www.inaturalist.org/projects/weed-management-aotearoa-nz/join), read the project page and select the `Yes, I want to join` button.
+Open the [Join Weed Management Aotearoa NZ Project page](https://www.inaturalist.org/projects/weed-management-aotearoa-nz/join), read the project page and select the `Yes, I want to join` button.

 ## Adding or updating an observation to the `Weed Management Aotearoa NZ` project